-The Hudson Fire Protection District provides fire services to approximately 96 square miles in southern Weld County, Colorado.
+The Hudson Fire Protection District is an all-hazard agency, providing services to approximately 96 square miles in southern Weld County, Colorado.
 We are committed to our customers, and it is our goal to provide quality fire suppression, fire prevention, life safety, and property conservation, as well as emergency medical services, rescue and hazmat to the Town of Hudson, the Town of Lochbuie, and the surrounding rural areas.
 We contract our ambulance service with Platte Valle Ambulance Services in which we house a full-time ambulance at our station 1 in Hudson.

-The district is governed by a Board of Directors, and meet at station 1 on the 2nd Tuesday of every month.
+The district is governed by a Board of Directors.
+Our Board of Directors meet at station 1 on the 2nd Tuesday of every month.
 The meetings are open to the public and begin at 6:00pm.
-Feel free to stop by.
+Feel free to stop by!

-The Hudson Fire Protection District is currently a combination fire department which has 28 Full-time career employees: 1 Fire Chief, 3 Battalion Chiefs, 6 Lieutenants, 6 Engineers, 12 Firefighters, and 2 District Administrators.
+The Hudson Fire Protection District is currently a combination fire department which has 31 Full-time career employees: 1 Fire Chief, 3 Battalion Chiefs, 1 Training Battalion Chief, 6 Lieutenants, 6 Engineers, 12 Firefighters, and 2 District Administrators.

 We have 2 staffed stations and 1 quarter master station (storage).
 Station 1 in Hudson and Station 3 in Lochbuie are staffed 24/7, every day of the year.
 There are 4 firefighters at each station and 1 Battalion Chief; giving the district 9 full-time paid firefighters at all times, day and night, to respond to an emergency.
 From the time of dispatch to the time out the door to an emergency takes us 90 seconds, no matter the time the call comes in, this is the standard we maintain and practice.
 The 4 person firefighter crews work 48 hours on (2 days), and have 96 hours off (4 days); for a total of 3 shifts that rotate weekly.
 The average hourly work week for your firefighters is 56 hours a week.
 Firefighters respond to calls, train, live, eat, and sleep during their 2 day tour at their assigned firehouses.